CTUAvastLab/Mill.jl/docs/src/examples/gnn.md

 X = ArrayNode(randn(Float32, 3, 10))
 ```

-We use [`ScatteredBags`](@ref) from `Mill` to encode neighbors of each vertex.
+We use [`ScatteredBags`](@ref) from [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) to encode
+neighbors of each vertex.
 In other words, each vertex is described by a bag of its neighbors.
+This
-This information is conveniently stored in `fadjlist` field of `g`, therefore the bags can be constructed as:
+information is conveniently stored in `fadjlist` field of `g`, therefore the bags can be constructed
+as:

 ```@repl gnn
 b = ScatteredBags(g.fadjlist)